 A minimum wage is a price floor created by governments.
 It is the wage below which no employer is allowed to hire workers.
 Since the equilibrium wage for many skilled workers is above the minimum wage, it affects employment of only the least-skilled workers.

-The minimum wage policy doesn’t let the market wage fall to a point E in the chart above that matches the number of job-seekers and number of jobs and this causes persistent surplus of workers.
+The minimum wage policy does not let the market wage fall to a point E in the chart above that matches the number of job-seekers and number of jobs and this causes persistent surplus of workers.
 It is because firms only hire workers in line with its labor demand curve and at the minimum wage W(M), the number of available jobs corresponds to point D and the number of workers willing is represented by F. The difference between Q(F) and Q(D) equal the shortage of jobs that results from higher-than-equilibrium wages.

 Collective bargaining is when workers form a union and negotiate collectively.
 Since the negotiating power of a union is higher than that of an individual worker, they tend to succeed in securing above-market benefits for their members and this restricts the number of jobs and hence causes structural unemployment.